Metrist-Software/product-docs/vitepress/docs/monitors/metrist_newrelic.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "newrelic",
-    "run_type": "exe",
+    "run_type": "exe"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "SubmitEvent",
-      "description": "This step attemps to submit an event through the Event API.", },
+      "description": "This step attemps to submit an event through the Event API."
+    },
     {
       "check_logical_name": "CheckEvent",
-      "description": "This step, if configured, attemps to use the NerdGraph Graphql API to retrieve the event submitted in the previous step.", },
+      "description": "This step, if configured, attemps to use the NerdGraph Graphql API to retrieve the event submitted in the previous step."
+    }
   ]
 }
 ```